Euro-BioImaging/BatchConvert/README.md

 #### Parallel conversion of file groups by stacking multiple files into single OME-TIFFs / OME-Zarrs:

-When the flag `--merge_files` is specified, BatchConvert tries to find out which input files might belong to the same multidimensional array based on the patterns in the filenames.
-Then a "grouped conversion" is performed, meaning that the files belonging to the same dataset will be incorporated into a single OME-TIFF / OME-Zarr stack, in that files will be concatenated along specific dimension(s) during the conversion.
+When the flag `--merge_files` is specified, BatchConvert tries to detect which input files might belong to the same multidimensional array based on the patterns in the filenames.
+Then a "grouped conversion" is performed, meaning that the files belonging to the same dataset will be incorporated into a single OME-TIFF / OME-Zarr series, in that files will be concatenated along specific dimension(s) during the conversion.
 Multiple file groups in the input directory can be detected and converted in parallel.

 This feature uses Bio-Formats's pattern files as described [here](https://docs.openmicroscopy.org/bio-formats/6.6.0/formats/pattern-file.html).
 However, BatchConvert generates pattern files automatically, allowing the user to directly use the input directory in the conversion command.
-BatchConvert also has the option of specifying the concatenation axes in the command line, which is especially useful in cases where the file names may not contain dimension information.
+BatchConvert also has the option of specifying the concatenation axes in the command line, which is especially useful in cases where the filenames may not contain dimension information.

 To be able to use the `--merge files` flag, the input file names must obey certain rules: